way0utwest/jekylltest/about.md

 While these events were originally intended to support the SQL Server platform and those that work with it with events on Saturdays, the events have expanded to take place on most days of the week and encompass many other technologies and platforms that are data related.

 All of these events are the result of many organizers, volunteers, and speakers that have donated time and resources to ensure their local events would be a success.
 SQL Saturday could not succeed without their efforts.

+Currently, SQL Saturday is managed by a [non profit foundation](foundation.html).

 Read more about the [history](#history) and [milestones](#milestone) of the franchise.